Who is a candidate for Arm Lift / Brachiplasty?

 ELBOW TO ARMPIT:

-An incision from the fold of the elbow to the axilla, or armpit, yields dramatic improvement.
+An incision from the fold of the elbow to the Axilla, or Armpit, yields dramatic improvement.
 This approach is frequently combined with liposuction to eliminate stubborn fat pockets and loose skin.
-Most brachioplasty candidates choose this method.
+Most Arm lift - Brachioplasty candidates choose this method.

 Patients with some skin elasticity remaining may opt for liposuction only.
 An advantage to this approach is that scarring is minimal.
 The right candidate can expect significant improvement, but not as dramatic as when skin is removed as well.